Chris56974/Pethreon/README.md

 In order to send a transaction with input data, you typically need to use a library like web3 or ethersJS.
 When you call a function using one of these libraries, you'll have the ability to pass in an "overrides object" automatically into every payable function as an extra argument -> contract.method(arg1, arg2, {overrides}).
 You can specify how much ether to send there.

-If you want the smart contract to send ether to someone else, then you need to use send(), transfer() or call() (these days, [only call() is recommended](https://consensys.net/diligence/blog/2019/09/stop-using-soliditys-transfer-now/)).
+If you want the smart contract to send ether to someone else, then you need to use send(), transfer() or call().
+These days however, only [call](https://ethereum.stackexchange.com/questions/78124/) is recommended.
 The address also has to be marked payable in the smart contract i.e. payable(address).
 Every contract starts off at 0, and you can see the balance by creating a function that uses address(this).balance.

 A provider is a connection to the Ethereum blockchain.